aiandds/2nd-sem/ex6/readme.txt

-ex6 code and csv is here
+# Measurement of Skewness, Moments and Kurtosis